MischaU8/yumyum/tools/circle-cylinder-regular-polygon-tool-orientation-toggle_uc6fMaLYFe8.md

-yum yum Floyd here with a quick look at the orientation toggle for some of the tools and plasticity when working with tools such as the circle cylinder and regular polygon tool you can quickly reorient the geometry by pressing the V
+yum yum Floyd here with a quick look at the orientation toggle for some of the tools in Plasticity when working with tools such as the circle cylinder and regular polygon tool you can quickly reorient the geometry by pressing the V